 2. Close Settings app and re-launch

-According to feedback of some Apple users, they solve the problem by simply closing Settings app and then reopening it.
+According to feedback from some Apple users, they solve iOS 11.1 Unable to Verify Update problem by simply closing Settings app and then reopening it.

 - Step 1.
 Double click the Home button to see your open apps.

 - Step 2.
 Find Settings app and swipe up to close it.